wiloon/blog/content/post/archive-0/2012-07-05-jvm-http-proxy.md

 System.getProperties().put("http.proxyPassword", "somePassword");

-Don’t hardcode the proxy settings in your source.
+Don't hardcode the proxy settings in your source.
 Read these settings from a configurable text file, so your users can configure them.
 You might also need to set this property:

 System.getProperties().put("proxySet", "true");